Bidens pilosa: Distribution

 The species is native to tropical America, widely naturalized throughout the warm temperate and tropical regions of the world.
 A weed of gardens, woodlands and waste areas.

 Common names

-Its many English common names include black-jack, beggarticks, hairy beggarticks, cobbler's pegs, devil's needles, hairy bidens, Spanish needle, farmers friend, Devils Pitchfork, hitch hikers and sticky beaks.
+Its many English common names include black-jack, beggarticks, hairy beggarticks, cobbler's pegs, devil's needles, hairy bidens, Spanish needle, farmers friend, devil's pitchfork, hitch hikers and sticky beaks.

 Uses

 Although Bidens pilosa is primarily considered a weed, in many parts of the world it is also a source of food and alternative medicine.
-The leaves have a resinous flavor, are eaten raw or in stews or dried for storage.
-In eastern Africa it is used for medicinal purposes for its healing power for wounds.
+The leaves have a resinous flavor and are eaten raw or in stews or dried for storage.
+In eastern Africa it is used for medicinal purposes to treat wounds.
+Extracts from Bidens pilosa are used in southern Africa for malaria.

 During the Vietnam War, soldiers adopted the herb as a vegetable, which led to it being known as the "soldier vegetable".

-It is susceptible to hand weeding if small enough.
-Even then it must be bagged, and thick mulches may prevent it from growing.

-Extracts from Bidens pilosa are used in Southern Africa for malaria.

 Chemistry

 Almost 200 compounds have been isolated from B. pilosa, especially polyacetylenes and flavonoids.
 The plant contains ethyl caffeate, a hydroxycinnamic acid.